tharunc-NEU/tesla_supply_chain/README.md

 ## **4. Model Building**
 ### **Random Forest Classifier:**
-We chose the Random Forest Classifier for demand prediction because it handles large datasets well and prevents overfitting through ensemble learning.
+I chose the Random Forest Classifier for demand prediction because it handles large datasets well and prevents overfitting through ensemble learning.

 - Cross-validation was used to evaluate the model’s generalizability.
 - Hyperparameter tuning was done using GridSearchCV to find the best parameters for the classifier.